-An earthquake can be easily understood by an example i.e. effect observed when a stone is thrown into water.
-When the stone hits the water, series of concentric waves will move outwards from the center, similar event occur in earthquake also.
-During earthquake, sudden movement occur within the crust and concentric shock waves move outward from that center point.
-And origin of the earthquake is commonly known as focus and the point just above the focus is known as epicentre.
-Basically earthquakes are three dimensional events in which the waves may move towards outward from the focus and can travel in both horizontal and vertical plains.
+During earthquake, sudden movement beneath the earth crust which causes concentric shock waves to travel outward from that center point to the periphery.
+Focus is a point where the earthquake originates and the point just above the focus is known as Epicenter.
 Following are the three different types of waves are produced which have their own characteristics and move through certain layers within the earth.

-P-Waves - P-Waves or Primary Waves are similar in character to sound waves.
-In this the ground is forced to move forwards and backwards and produces small displacements of the ground.
+1. P-Waves - P-Waves also known as Primary Waves.
+P waves are similar to sound waves.
+In this the surface of the earth tends to move back and forth which produces small displacements of the ground.